HelloChatterbox/dev_documentation/docs/skill-development/skill-types/common-iot-framework.md

 Phrases like "turn on", might relate to a range of Skills, devices, or services.
 The Common IoT Framework enables these to be handled in a uniform and seamless way.

 Unlike the Common Play and Common Query Frameworks, an IoT request may need to be handled by multiple Skills.
 Imagine a User has both LIFX and Hue lightbulbs, and installs Skills for both of these.
-Asking Mycroft to turn off all lights in the house, this request needs both Skills to turn off their lights for the intention of the phrase to be fulfilled.
+Asking Chatterbox to turn off all lights in the house, this request needs both Skills to turn off their lights for the intention of the phrase to be fulfilled.

 ## IoT Objects